Learning, Diversity, and Urban Studies (M.Ed.)

 - Language, Literacy, and Culture

 - English as a Second Language (ESL)

 - Learning in Community and Nonprofit Settings

 - General Education: Math, English, Social Studies, and Science

-While in the program, you will also have many opportunities take part in community events and engage with influencers and leading experts in diversity and urban studies issues.
+While in the program, you will also have many opportunities take to part in community events and engage with influencers and leading experts in diversity and urban studies issues.
 Some examples of past engagement include participating in TEDx Vanderbilt, presenting at the Critical Race Studies in Education National Conference, and collaborating with high-profile speakers through the Peabody College Dean’s Diversity Lecture Series.

 Program at a Glance

 Master of Education (M.Ed.) in Learning, Diversity, and Urban Studies

 Department of Teaching and Learning

 Program Director: Chris da Silva, Ph.D.